borglab/gtsam/gtsam/3rdparty/SuiteSparse_config/README.txt

   CSparse       a Concise Sparse matrix package MATLAB_Tools  toolboxes for use in MATLAB
+  GraphBLAS     graph algorithms in the language of linear algebra

 In addition, the xerbla/ directory contains Fortan and C versions of the BLAS/LAPACK xerbla routine, which is called when an invalid input is passed to